Australian National University

 ANU has a range of student support services including counselling, chaplaincy, academic skills and learning support, and employment and career advice.
 Campus facilities include a medical centre, computing centre, sporting and recreation facilities, and childcare centres.
 ANU supports a variety of student clubs and societies so that students can become involved in campus life.

-ANU is located in the inner-city Canberra suburb of Acton, in the Australian Capital Territory.
-There are also additional campuses in the ACT, NSW and the NT.
+You'll find ANU in the inner-city suburb of Acton, Canberra in the ACT.
+But we also have other campuses in the ACT, NSW and the NT that house some extraordinary facilities that help support our teaching, learning and research.

 ANU campus locations